MoonStorm/trNgGrid/README.md

 #### [Documentation and demo site](http://moonstorm.github.io/trNgGrid/release)

 #### Convinced?
+You can install the grid by either:
+- running `npm install tr-ng-grid --save` or
+- running `bower install trNgGrid --save` or
-You can download the grid from the master branch, which contains the latest release.
+- downloading the grid from the master branch, which contains the latest release.
 The files you're interested in are `trNgGrid.min.css` and `trNgGrid.min.js`.

 Make sure you first include Angular and a Boostrap theme of your choice.
 Themes can be found on the Bootswatch website.
 Of course you can craft your own, as the grid layout is quite easy to style.